What’s the Difference Between 2 PAC cabinetry, Vinyl and Laminate Finishes?

 To determine which product will offer the best solution for your kitchen or bathroom renovation, you first need to consider the pros and cons of each option.

-This product (also known as 2Pac or 2 Pack) got its name from the manufacturing process, which involves combining 2 separate liquids, a special kind of acrylic paint and a hardener.
+2PAC got its name from the manufacturing process, which usually involves combining two separate liquids, a special kind of acrylic paint and a hardener.
 When mixed, these products produce a chemical reaction that causes the paint to dry with a smooth, thick finish that is similar in quality to the paint job you get on a car.
-To create 2 PAC cabinets, MDF is cut to size and then sprayed in the 2 part liquid concoction.
+2PAC cabinets are made from a type of MDF (medium density fiberboard) that is cut to size and then sprayed with a two-part liquid concoction.

-- More colour variety: The 2 PAC solutions can be tinted to match existing cabinetry and can even be mixed to ¾, ½ or ¼ strengths (similar to what you can do with wall paint).
+- More colour variety: The 2PAC cabinet solutions can be tinted to match existing cabinetry and can even be mixed to ¾, ½ or ¼ strengths (similar to what you can do with wall paint).

-- A high-end finish: Quality 2 PAC cabinetry is ideally suited for high-end kitchen renovations, as it looks amazing and produces a durable surface that will continue to look good for many years.
+- A high-end finish: Quality 2PAC cabinets are ideally suited for high-end kitchen renovations, as it looks amazing and produces a durable surface that will continue to look good for many years.

-What is Vinyl Cabinetry?
+What are Vinyl Cabinets?

 - Poor-quality imitations: If a poor-quality vinyl is used, the product is likely to discolour with time.
 The vinyl may even start to peel if it hasn’t been applied properly.
 To avoid these kinds of issues, steer clear of poor-quality imitations.

-What is Laminate Cabinetry?
+What is Laminate Finish Cabinetry?

 The laminate finish is usually the most affordable cabinetry finish, but this doesn’t necessarily mean it’s an inferior product.
 Laminate is made by covering MDF substrate with compressed, plasticised sheeting.
 The outer layers of the product are coated to create the finished colour and texture of the laminate.
 A matching edge strip (usually 1-2mm thick) is then applied wherever the sheets of laminate meet, to create a smooth and uniformly coloured finish.